-\subsection{Architectures:}
+\subsection{Architectures}

 For all the experiments in this section, with the exception of \ac{dine}, \ac{nmie} network used in computation of mutual information is base on feed-forward fully connected layers.
 For \ac{dine}, we are using the code that was released with \cite{aharoni20_CapMemChan}, which uses a modified LSTM.
-We use ReLu activation functions in all layers.
+We use ReLU activation functions in all layers.
 Based on the method used for computation, 4 to 10 layer neural networks have been chosen for training.
 The hidden layers dimension is between 64 to 256 for different methods.
-The \ac{nit} architecture uses 5 fully connected layers with the hidden layer dimension of 64. \begin{rem} We have experimented with the convolutional neural networks and no significant improvement in capacity estimation observed.
-One of the possible causes is related to inherent difficulty of MI estimation regardless of methods used for f of its quantity. \end{rem}
+The \ac{nit} architecture uses 5 fully connected layers with the hidden layer dimension of 64.
+We have also experimented with the convolutional neural networks and no significant improvement in capacity estimation was observed.